break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 }
 ```

-Now we can wire them up to our template.
+Now we can wire the methods up to our component's template.

 ```ts
 template: html<MySearch>`